piyush3589/mqttbroker/README.md

  The purpose of this project is to simulate the behaviour of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.

-## Services Used in Docker Compose File
+## Overview of Services Used in Docker Compose File

 This project includes several Dockerized services to support different functionalities: